xtreamwayz/html-form-validator/README.md

 As challenged by a [tweet](https://twitter.com/Ocramius/status/680817040429592576), it should validate a html form.

 It's pretty crazy what you have to do to get a form build.
-Create a lot of php classes for elements, validation, etc. So why not build a html5 form and use the element attribrutes to generate the validator and filters.
+Create a lot of php classes for elements, validation, etc. So why not build a html5 form and use the element attributes to generate the validator and filters.

 ```php
 $htmlForm = <<<'HTML'